Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Children: The first student did not analyze the problem.
 The second student does not know the multiplication table and did not check.

-Teacher: Why didn't we make such mistakes?
+Teacher: Why didn't you and I make such mistakes?

-Teacher: When did we do it?
+Teacher: When did we do this?

-Children: when analyzing the problem.
+Children: When analyzing the problem.

 When the necessary knowledge was determined.

-Teacher: How to say shorter?
+Teacher: How to put it in short?

 Children: We assessed the correctness of actions and results throughout the decision.